Use AND to require all terms. Example:

 much about spelling, grammar or capitalization.
 Most punctuation is

 ignored.
-Texas is the same as texas.
+Capitalizing Texas is the same as just using "texas".
 If you spell something incorrectly,

 the most likely correctly spelled search will be returned, but you still

 have the option of using your original spelling by clicking on the